Sometimes I’m too good about taking my own advice.

 - 600 Southwest miles per rental

-- 50 United miles per day on rentals of 1 to 4 days in length and 500 miles per rental transaction on rentals of 5 days or longer
+- 50 United miles per rental day on 1-4 day rentals and 500 miles for rentals of 5 days or more

 - 125 IHG points per rental day

-So what did I learn from this?
-I now know that I need to go into my rental car accounts to update my rental preferences before each rental.
-If I don’t I’ll end up with points I have no use for and that’s almost as bad as not earning no points at all.
+So what did I learn?
+I know that I need to go into my rental car accounts to update my information and rental preferences before each rental.
+If I don’t, I’ll end up with points I have no use for and that’s almost as bad as not earning no points at all.

 This post first appeared on Your Mileage May Vary